Municipal or urban engineering: History

 In 1984 the Institution of Municipal Engineers merged with the Institution of Civil Engineers.

 Since the 1970s, there has been a global trend toward increasing privatisation and outsourcing of municipal engineering services.

 In the UK in the 1990s a change in management philosophy brought the demise of the traditional organisational structure of boroughs where the three functions of town clerk, borough treasurer and borough engineer were replaced by an administrative structure with a larger number of specialised departments.

 In the late 1990s and early 21st century there was increasing dissatisfaction over what was perceived to be fractured and dysfunctional public services designed along narrow specialties.
 A more holistic approach to urban engineering began to emerge as an alternative concept.
-Critics of the specialised approach included the Commission for Architecture and the Built Environment that complained that the specialised approach to management of the public realm focussed too much on the on efficient movement of vehicles rather than the more general interests of local communities.
+Critics of the specialised approach included the Commission for Architecture and the Built Environment that complained that the specialised approach to management of the public realm focussed too much on the efficient movement of vehicles rather than the more general interests of local communities.